 So if banks are a bad place to keep all of your money, what are the better options?
 Here are a few options – but remember to use your own judgment and use these methods at your own risk!

-Over at The Prepper Journal, there is an article about where to hide your money so others can’t find it.
-Pat recommends hiding your money in places like buried in your backyard, inside your walls, or in secret drawers.
+You could hide your money in places like buried in your backyard, inside your walls, or in secret drawers.
 These are okay options for small amounts of emergency cash, but I wouldn’t trust my entire savings to be stashed away in my wall!
 For starters, what if there is a fire or flood?
 Not only is your home destroyed, but all of your savings too.

 If you stash your money at home, please keep it somewhere safe from disasters.
 The best option is probably a fireproof and waterproof safe, which is well hidden in your house.